 2. Are there legal defenses?

-A defendant can beat an illegal gambling charge with a good legal defense.
+You can beat an illegal gambling charge with a good legal defense.

-Three common defenses to alleged violations of gaming laws are:
+Four common defenses to alleged violations of gaming laws are:

 - no banking or percentage game,

-- unlawful search and seizure, and/or
+- unlawful search and seizure,

-- charity bingo game.
+- charity bingo game, and/or

 2.1.
 No banking or percentage game